Advanced Survival Analysis using R

 Note: For practical work, participants must download and install a number of CRAN packages in R. This must be done prior to the start of the course.

-Related courses: Advanced Topics in Survival Analysis; Introduction to Survival Analysis; Survival Analysis for Medical and Health Professionals using R.
+Related courses: Non-Proportional Hazards: Modelling the Restricted Mean Survival Time using R; Advanced Topics in Survival Analysis; Introduction to Survival Analysis; Survival Analysis for Medical and Health Professionals using R.